 It’s not just our fun and popular products that make people smile.
 We can and must make a positive difference in the lives of people across the full spectrum of our value chain – from the farmers who grow our mint and the dental associations who endorse our products to the communities surrounding our factories and the Associates that work within them.

 Our success depends on our 17,000 Associates who live and work in more than 50 countries around the world.
-Regardless of where we are based – a home office, an open-floor-plan workspace, or in a factory – we are united by our commitment to make decisions based on the Mars Five Principles to positively impact people, the planet and our performance.
+Regardless of where we are based – a home office, an open-floor-plan workspace, or in a factory – we are united by our commitment to make decisions based on our Five Principles - Quality, Responsibility, Mutuality, Efficiency and Freedom.
 We believe this gives our Associates a rewarding career and something more than “just a job.”

 We measure this belief by participating in the external Gallup Q12 survey.
 The survey’s 12 core questions assess whether Associates feel equipped with the right level of knowledge, materials and opportunities; whether they feel listened to, encouraged, supported and rewarded; and whether they have opportunities to learn and grow.